Inder-singh001/Docker/README.md

 - Open your code editor and create a file name `app.py`.Enter the code to the file
 > from flask import Flask \
   app = Flask(__name__) \
   @app.route('/') \
   def hello_world(): \
       return 'Hello, Docker!'
-- Test the code id running properly by using the command `python3 -m flask run`
+- Test the code id running properly by using the command `python3 -m flask run` on the terminal.
 - Now, [create a dockerfile](https://docs.docker.com/engine/reference/builder/), `cat > dockerfile << EOF`.
 You can also name the file in `<name>.dockerfile` or `dockerfile.<name>`.
+A dockerfile is a text document contains the instructionto assemble a docker image. \
+It contains the instruction of the process of the libraries, path etc, of the image is to be defined.
-- Write
+- Follow the syntax-
 >  #syntax=docker/dockerfile:1 \
    FROM python:3.8-slim-buster \
    WORKDIR /app \